Bug Bites in Bed

 Bird or chicken mites live on birds and enter homes by moving from a bird nest into the home.
 When this happens they use humans as a host.
 Bird mites are found throughout the United States.
 They are whitish in color before feeding and turn red after feeding.
 As the blood is digesting they will turn a black/gray color.
 Bird mites have 8 legs and are oval shaped.
 The are small at 1/32 inches (.75mm).
 They are also introduced into the home on birds kept as pets and sometimes from gerbils (gerbil mites).

-Picture Bird Mite
+Bird or Chicken Mite

 Chicken or bird mites become a problem when they move from nest located on the outside of a home, and then migrate into the home through the attic or window frame.
 They feed on the skin and then fall to the ground after feeding.
 Bird mites can spread a disease called St. Louis encephalitis and a skin reaction.